1031 Exchange

 Conclusion

-Like kind property exchanges are the perfect accounting tool for legally maximizing your profits when selling an investment property.
+Like-kind property exchanges are the perfect accounting tool for legally maximizing your profits when selling an investment property.

 Taxes can be expensive, or you can work with a qualified accountant to establish a plan for maximum profits and minimum tax balances using deductions like this.